In the last decade, the number of pedestrians struck and killed in vehicular accidents in Connecticut has doubled.

 First – male pedestrians are far more likely than women to be injured or killed while walking along Connecticut roads.
 That statistic holds in every state except Delaware and Montana.

-Population density seems to play a prominent role as well – although Ohio, a state with fairly dense population centers – is considered to be one of the top five safest for pedestrians.
+Population density seems to play a prominent role, although Ohio, a state with fairly dense population centers, is considered one of the top five safest for pedestrians.

-Believe it or not – texting and walking is increasingly becoming a significant safety hazard.
+Believe it or not – texting and walking is increasingly a significant safety hazard.

 And then there is the perennial problem of intoxicated drivers and intoxicated walkers.
-In many states, over 50% of pedestrian deaths involve pedestrians who are legally intoxicated.
-Twelve percent on average involve intoxicated drivers.
+A third of pedestrian deaths involve pedestrians who are legally intoxicated.
+Twelve percent, on average, involve drunk drivers.

 What about age?
 Does that play a role?

-On first blush – one might think that younger pedestrians are at a greater risk of injury.
-Surprisingly, in Connecticut, the average age of pedestrians killed while walking on roadways is 49.8 years old.
+At first blush – one might think that younger pedestrians are at a greater risk of injury.
+Surprisingly, in Connecticut, the average age of pedestrians killed while walking on roadways is 48 years old.
+Twenty percent of those killed are over 65.

-The State and local municipalities are starting to redesign roads with wider shoulders, more prominent crosswalks, and more pedestrian-focused traffic signals.
+In 2021, the state enacted new pedestrian safety laws.
+Additionally, the Connecticut Department of Transportation and local municipalities are beginning to redesign roads with wider shoulders, more prominent crosswalks, and pedestrian-focused traffic signals.
 And some new roads are being designed and built with sidewalks and bike lanes to provide buffer zones for walkers and cyclists.

 What’s more – increasingly new cars are being equipped with technology that helps cars sense the presence of pedestrians – and warn drivers of potential danger.